-0- No difficulty; child gaining weight as expected along his/her individual weight curve and BMI centile
+0 - No difficulty; adult maintaining healthy weight or child/young person gaining weight as expected along his/her individual weight curve and BMI centile

-2 - Mild difficulty; child has fallen off his/her individual weight curve but not crossed a standard centile line for BMI
+2 - Mild difficulty; adult has lost a slight amount of weight or has been at a slightly low weight (i.e. BMI between 17.00 and 18.49) and has had difficulty gaining weight appropriately; or child/young person has fallen off his/her individual weight curve but not crossed a standard centile line for BMI

-4 - Moderate difficulty; child has lost weight and crossed one standard centile line below his/her individual BMI curve
+4 - Moderate difficulty; adult has lost a significant amount of weight or has been at a significantly low weight (i.e. BMI between 16.00 and 16.99) and has had difficulty gaining weight appropriately; or child/young person has lost weight and crossed one standard centile line below his/her individual BMI curve

-6 - Extreme difficulty; child has lost weight and crossed multiple standard centile lines below his/her individual BMI curve
+6 - Extreme difficulty; adult has lost a substantial amount of weight or has been at an extremely low weight (i.e. BMI is less than 16.00) and has had difficulty gaining weight appropriately; or child/young person has lost weight and crossed multiple standard centile lines below his/her individual BMI curve